bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ---

 Mocking today is about realism and developer speed, not just about sending 200 OKs with dummy JSON.
 How fast all the stakeholders are enabled is a key success metric for Developer Experience (DX).
-If you're looking to improve developer onboarding, shift QA left, or remove test dependency bottlenecks, adding a mock server from OpenAPI spec.
+If you're looking to improve developer onboarding, shift QA left, or remove test dependency bottlenecks, consider adding a intelligent mock server in your API documentation.
 This is radically simple yet powerful solution, without managing infra, writing scripts, or defining examples by hand.